ragingpastry/piedpiper-ansiblerunner-faas/README.md

   faas deploy
 ```

 Now the service is running.
-You can verify by running the command **- docker ps**
+You can verify by running the command **- docker ps**.
-Additionally one can run the following command to verify the coverage tool is running
+Additionally to verify the coverage tool is running, one can run the following command:
 ```
   curl -F 'files=@TEST.zip' http://172.17.0.1:8080/function/piedpiper-pycoverage-function
 ```